 What to expect:

-- Module 1: Using data to improve impact
+- Module 1: Using data to inform strategy

-- Module 2: Building foundations for Best Practices
+- Module 2: Building Foundations for Best Practice

 - Module 4: Welcoming New Communities